pupil-labs/pupil-docs/src/alpha-lab/dense-pose.md

 ## Understanding visual behaviour on body parts

 Understanding which body parts people look at during interactions, whether visual or otherwise, is an important topic in fields ranging from sports science to psycholinguistics.
-This guide shows you how to use Neon or Pupil Invisible eye tracking with Meta's DensePose to characterise gaze behaviour on body parts that appear in the scene video, as shown above.
+This guide shows you how to use Neon or Pupil Invisible eye tracking with [DensePose](https://github.com/facebookresearch/DensePose) (Github repository of [Dense Human Pose Estimation In The Wild](https://arxiv.org/abs/1802.00434)) to characterise gaze behaviour on body parts that appear in the scene video, as shown above.

 ## What tools enable this?

 Pupil Cloud currently offers a [Face Mapper enrichment](/enrichments/face-mapper/), which tracks faces in scene video and determines whether they were gazed at.
 However, tracking the rest of the body is currently not available in Cloud.
 This is where our guide comes in.
 By following our instructions, you will be able to automatically detect and track body parts of people visible in the scene video of your recordings, and map gaze onto tracked body parts.
-This tool can enable a deeper understanding of how a subject (wearing the eye tracker) visually interacted with other people.
+This approach can enable a deeper understanding of how subjects (wearing the eye tracker) visually interacted with other people.

 Until recently, existing methods for tracking body parts in eye tracking scene video were not very robust or accurate.
-However, Meta has released [DensePose](https://arxiv.org/abs/1802.00434), a new tool that promises to solve many of these problems.
-As a result, we have decided to incorporate it into our guide.
+However, [DensePose](https://github.com/facebookresearch/DensePose) promises to solve many of these problems, so we have decided to incorporate it into our guide.

 ## Steps